RDycore/RDycore/docs/user/mms.md

   convergence for the appropriate error norms.
 Each of the component names and expected rates are optional, so you can specify only those you want to use as pass/fail criteria.

+**NOTE: When the MMS driver performs a convergence study, it writes no output.
+If you need to write a mesh or solution data, you can always use an input file without the `convergence` section to compute error norms for a single spatial resolution, writing output as needed.**